motiejuss/sitecore-rte-placeholder/README.md

 # sitecore-rte-placeholder
-This is a Rich Text Editor (Telerik RadEditor) plugin for loading external content into a rich text editor field.
+This is a Sitecore Rich Text Editor (Telerik RadEditor) plugin for loading external content into a rich text editor field.

+## Prerequisites
+This solution was tested using Sitecore 8.1 (rev. 160302) and Sitecore 7.2 (rev. 141226).
+Sitecore was installed using SIM (Sitecore Instance Manager) with default settings.

 ## Setup